 It is exceptionally easy for anyone with a mobile phone to covertly record a conversation in the workplace.

-In the context of a disciplinary or grievance hearing, an employee may wish to record the conversation to ensure that he has an accurate record of what was said; and that any record produced by your business can be carefully checked and reflects the actual conversation that took place (rather than the one you wished had taken place).
+In the context of a disciplinary or grievance hearing, an employee may wish to record the conversation to ensure they have an accurate record of what was said and that any record produced by your business can be carefully checked and reflects the actual conversation that took place (rather than the one you wished had taken place).

-The employee will want to use any recorded evidence which suggests that the procedure is unfair, or that he/she has been discriminated against in any Employment Tribunal claim.
+The employee will want to use any recorded evidence which suggests that the procedure is unfair, or that they have been discriminated against in any employment tribunal claim.

-There have been a number of recent cases which have explored these issues.
+There have been a number of cases which have explored these issues.
 These indicate that employees will usually be able to adduce covertly recorded evidence where all of the parties were in the room (ie: during the hearing itself) and the discussion is relevant.

 As a matter of public policy, employees will not usually be able to use recordings made of the deliberations of the manager or panel, unless they indicate that the decision was motivated by discrimination.

 There are advantages to allowing staff to record hearings.